musabbozkurt/api-gateway-service/README.md

         * Log in to http://localhost:28080/auth/ with username: admin and password: admin

     * Postman can be installed (Optional) -> https://www.postman.com/downloads/
-        * If Postman is installed, import api-gateway-service.postman_collection.json which is under postman_collection folder
+        * If Postman is installed, import files that are under the postman_collection folder
         * How to import postman collection -> https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-postman-data

     * Run the following command before running payment-service -> clean install